 Max Planck Institute for Meteorology

 The Max Planck Institute for Meteorology (MPI-M), located in Hamburg, is an internationally renowned institute for climate research.
-It comprises two research departments and runs an international PhD programme together with the University of Hamburg.
+It comprises two research departments and runs an international PhD programme together with the Universität Hamburg

-- The Atmosphere in the Earth System, directed by Prof. Dr. Bjorn Stevens
+- Climate Physics, directed by Prof. Dr. Bjorn Stevens

-- The Ocean in the Earth System, directed by Prof. Dr. Jochem Marotzke
+- Climate Variability, directed by Prof. Dr. Jochem Marotzke

-- International Max Planck Research School for Earth System Modelling
+- International Max Planck Research School on Earth System Modelling (IMPRS-ESM)